AnthonyCalderaio/virtual-flow_virtual_table/data/README.md

 # Raw to JSON

-1. Convert `proteins.csv` from `raw-data` to JSON and save it to the current directory as `proteins.json`.
-For the CSV to JSON transform you can use https://csvjson.com/csv2json.
-2. Convert `colors.csv` from `raw-data` to JSON and save it to the current directory as `colors.json`.
-For the CSV to JSON transform you can use https://csvjson.com/csv2json.
+1. Make sure you follow the directory structure and format of the CVS files from the current directory.
+Even a single column with a wrong number will cause generation of corrupted data.
-3. Run `index.js` to get the output `data.json` file.
+2. Run `index.js` and move the output `data.json` file to the `assets` directory in the project, under `src`.